-Whilst visits to our school are currently not permitted under the Scottish Government’s lockdown regulations, the Headmistress welcomes telephone enquiries.
-We currently have places in most year groups; please telephone the school office (01764 653112) and, if your call is not answered immediately, please leave a message and Mrs Kinge will call you back at her earliest convenience.
-An online meeting can be arranged and, as soon as circumstances permit, a visit may be arranged over the summer when you will have the opportunity to tour the school and to meet the Headmistress and other key staff.
+Whilst visits to our school are somewhat restricted by the Scottish Government’s regulations, the Headmistress continues welcome visitors to the school for alfresco meetings and tours.
+We currently have places in most year groups; please telephone the school office (01764 653112) and Annie Le Roy-Lewis, in our Admissions Department, will welcome your call.
+She will arrange your visit where you will have the opportunity to tour the school, to meet the Headmistress and other key staff.

-We are committed to providing our extraordinary, all-round education and excellent pastoral support for our pupils throughout this crisis.
+In the Summer term of 2020, Ardvreck was committed to provide our extraordinary, all-round education and excellent pastoral support for our pupils throughout the Covid-19 crisis.
 At the start of the Summer Term, we moved to a remote learning model using the Google Classroom.
 We were fortuitous in having the Easter holiday to research widely, across the globe, with regard to the suitability of online learning and recommended hours of screen time for the age and stage of our children.
-As a result, we have been able to cherry pick the best scenarios to suit the needs of Ardvreck children and to suit our outdoorsy ideals; with a nod to our feisty ethos, we have named it an Ard-e Education.
+As a result, we were able to cherry pick the best scenarios to suit the needs of Ardvreck children and to suit our outdoorsy ideals; with a nod to our feisty ethos, we named it an Ard-e Education.

-The day begins at 8:45am with a live, online assembly for the whole school, with live music and hymn singing.
-All children receive four, 45 minute lessons between 9:00am and 12:30pm, with their teachers present on screen for the duration.
-There is a break time for half an hour after lesson 2 during which time the children are encouraged to play outside.
-After lunch the children are required to undertake music practice (which they must log online for monitoring purposes) and then a daily, sporting challenge is set (which again is logged) – usually to be completed outside.
-Face to face, online pastoral support with the child’s tutor then ends each day in a calm and reflective manner.
-Even children in our Nursery are receiving, active, outdoorsy, online sessions with their teacher!
-Online instrumental music lessons are also an enormous success, as well as learning support appointments and sessions with the school counsellor, if required.
-Every Saturday, we release an Ard-e Challenge which pupils, parents and teachers complete – we have received some hilarious videos so far!
+The day began at 8:45am with a live, online assembly for the whole school, with live music and hymn singing.
+All children received four, 45 minute lessons between 9:00am and 12:30pm, with their teachers present on screen for the duration.
+There was a break time for half an hour after lesson 2 during which time the children were encouraged to play outside.
+After lunch the children were required to undertake music practice (which they logged online for monitoring purposes) and then a daily, sporting challenge was set (which again was logged) – usually to be completed outside.
+Face to face, online pastoral support with the child’s tutor then ended each day in a calm and reflective manner.
+Even children in our Nursery received, active, outdoorsy, online sessions with their teacher!
+Online instrumental music lessons were also an enormous success, as well as learning support appointments and sessions with the school counsellor, if required.
+Every Saturday, we released an Ard-e Challenge which pupils, parents and teachers completed – we received some hilarious videos!

 “I just wanted to say how delighted we are as parents at the quality of virtual teaching from your amazing staff!
 I’ve just come up from my daughter’s classroom where I was sorting out an ironing pile the size of Ben Nevis and I listened in on her music class with Mr Grant – just as I’ve listened in on many of her classes when I get a spare minute – and I’m blown away by the enthusiastic, professional, engaging and most of all fun teaching you are providing during these difficult and restrictive circumstances.
 Most of the time I don’t want to leave the room because I’m enjoying the lessons so much!
 Well done to you all!”